nathanielreich2k/nathanielreich2k/README.md

 I am a service desk analyst with a profound interest in technology and a dedication to solving complex problems.

 My journey in information technology has led me to develop a passion and understanding for cybersecurity, and I am now eager to transition into this field.
-Specifically aiming to join a proactive organisation as a Level 1 Cybersecurity Analyst.
+Specifically aiming to join a proactive organisation as a Level 1 Cybersecurity Analyst or System Administrator

 ## Skills
 Skills and their associated home labs